bruno-lang/alma/README.md

 **Won't right recursion cause problems with the stack, a _large_ parser?**

-Classic grammars had no iteration construct so theoretically endless list of elements had to be modelled using left or right recursion where in case of right recursion each recursion would create another stack frame.
-However, `lingukit` has a iteration instruction that allows repetition of rules without using the stack, thus it is not a problem.
+Classic grammars had no iteration construct so theoretically endless lists of elements had to be modelled using left or right recursion where in case of right recursion each recursion would create another stack frame.
+However, `lingukit` has an iteration instruction that allows repetition of rules without using the stack, thus it is not a problem.

 **How to make white-space significant or captured in the parse-tree?**